Houlem2008/Sprint_11_Project/README.md

 There is some precode in the project template, feel free to use it, some precode needs to be finished first.
 Also, there are two appendices in the project template with useful information.

-Data Description
+## Data Description

-The dataset is stored in file /datasets/insurance_us.csv.
+The dataset is stored in file `/datasets/insurance_us.csv`.
+[You can download the dataset here'](https://drive.google.com/file/d/11oGbs9n-nIW1cjODdbcV0s-x4gPTsccl/view)

-- Features: insured person's gender, age, salary, and number of family members.
+- **Features**: insured person's gender, age, salary, and number of family members.
-- Target: number of insurance benefits received by an insured person over the last five years.
+- **Target**: number of insurance benefits received by an insured person over the last five years.

-Project evaluation
+# Project evaluation

 We’ve put together the evaluation criteria for the project.
 Read this carefully before moving on to the task.